When researching for the best possible travel health insurance, you might feel overwhelmed by the variety of insurance types.

 Pros for worldwide insurance

-- Subscription: Find an insurance plan that offers a monthly subscription.
-Please check the terms of cancellation before you sign up for a policy.
+• Subscription: Find an insurance plan that offers a monthly subscription.
+Please review the cancellation terms before purchasing a policy.

 Cons for worldwide insurance

-- Travel-related issues are not covered.
+• Travel-related issues are not covered.
 For example, flight cancellations or losses.
-Tip: check with your credit card company or bank, oftentimes, your credit card comes with travel insurance anyway.
+Tip: check with your credit card company or bank.
+Oftentimes, your credit card comes with travel insurance anyway.

 🛟 Travel health insurance with Genki

-Genki Explorer
+Genki Traveler

 Have a look at what Genki Native offers.